 Short Form McGill Pain Questionnaire 2 (SF-MPQ-2)

-For this questionnaire, I will provide you a list of words that describe some of the different qualities of pain and related symptoms.
-Please rate the intensity of each of the pain and related symptoms you felt during the past week on 0 to 10 scale, with 0 being no pain and 10 being the worst pain you can imagine.
+The SF-MPQ-2 allows you to rate the intensity of each of the pain and related symptoms you felt during the past week on 0 to 10 scale, with 0 being no pain and 10 being the worst pain you can imagine.
 Use 0 if the word does not describe your pain or related symptoms.

 Note: To download Adobe Acrobat Reader for free, click here.